 Australian band Huxton Creepers formed while the members were still at High School in Melbourne, taking their name from a character in an obscure Basil Rathbone Sherlock Holmes film called Pearl Of Death (1944) – although they actually got the name wrong, as the character was called the “Hoxton Creeper” (Hoxton being a suburb of London).

 The band gave their debut limited-edition single, Wishing Well, away at their gigs in 1985, before signing with the local Big Time label – home of the Hoodoo Gurus (with whom the Creepers shared a penchant for paisley shirts, long hair and winklepicker boots).
 Their first “official” single was The Murderess, released in April 1985.

-Their debut album, 12 Days To Paris (June 1986), was produced by Los Lobos member Steve Berlin and yielded the singles My Cherie Amour, I Will Persuade You and Autumn Leaves.
+Their debut album, 12 Days To Paris (June 1986) yielded the singles My Cherie Amour, I Will Persuade You and Autumn Leaves.

 Despite favourable reviews, the album failed to make a dent in the mainstream charts.
 Their next single – a cover of Manfred Mann‘s Pretty Flamingo was released in August 1987 and made it into the Australian Top 30.

 A second album – So This Is Paris – was released in March 1988 (adding brass and keyboards to the band’s retro guitar-based sound), generating the singles Skin Of My Teeth (November 1987) and Rack My Brains (March 1988).

 The Creepers then went into hibernation for a while with Rob Craw and Paul Thomas working as an acoustic duo named ‘Rob Knows Paul’ and issuing a mini-album in 1990.

 The band finally called it a day with the release of the six-track mini-album Small Mercies in April 1990.
 They reunited for gigs in 1996.